freedomofpress/securedrop/docs/ossec_alerts.md

     openssl s_client -connect smtp.gmail.com:587 -starttls smtp < /dev/null 2>/dev/null | openssl x509 -fingerprint -noout -in /dev/stdin | cut -d'=' -f2

+If you are using Tails, you will not be able to connect directly with `openssl s_client` due to the default firewall rules.
+To get around this, proxy the requests over Tor by adding `torify` at the beginning of the command.

 The output of the command above should look like the following:

     9C:0A:CC:93:1D:E7:51:37:90:61:6B:A1:18:28:67:95:54:C5:69:A8